-The drive from Palazzo Malaspina to Piazza Michelangelo and the beautiful basilica of San Miniato al Monte perched on a hill commands breathtaking panoramic views over the city of Florence can be reached within 20 minutes.
+The drive from Palazzo Malaspina to Piazzale Michelangelo and the beautiful basilica of San Miniato al Monte perched on a hill commands breathtaking panoramic views over the city of Florence can be reached within 20 minutes.
 From here descend to the historic centre of Florence where every street and palazzo has a story to tell.

 Just over 30 minutes to the south of San Donato in Poggio lies the smaller city of Siena one of the shining jewels of Tuscany with its medieval splendours which includes the famed 'campo' square where twice a year the renowned horse race 'Il Palio' takes place.

 In both cities you can enjoy a day’s activities of cultural interest and shopping carrying into the evening where you savour the delights of the Tuscan cuisine in a variety of places from the hustle and bustle of the fast moving pizzerias to fine dining of some of the top restaurants.

 Further afield lie the most beautiful and famous Tuscan cultural centres but within an easy drive of less than one hour are the towns of Arezzo home to the ceramicist family Della Robbia, Pisa with the learning tower, Lucca with her fine architecture, the towered city of San Gimignano, the Etruscan settlement of Volterra and its prized alabaster...
 Certaldo, Pienza and the Orcia Valley, Montepulciano, just to mention a few.